Monday, August 23, 2010

 I should never underestimate the power of prayer

-(Claire going to kindergarten August '07 Arizona)
+(Claire going to kindergarten in August '07, Arizona)

 Bookmark and Share